Aug

 “Boggs” Has The Same Number of Letters as “Beers”

 The first time I heard Boggs’ voice was when he appeared in the 1992 Simpsons episode titled “Homer at the Bat.”
-The animated comedy focuses on a local businessman’s attempt to rig a local softball league by stacking his roster with professional baseball players.
+The animated comedy focuses on a businessman’s attempt to rig a local softball league by stacking his roster with professional baseball players.
 All but one ends up missing the championship game due to a series of unlikely calamities.
 Boggs misses the game when he is knocked unconscious in a bar fight with the town drunk.

 The choice of a bar fight to eliminate Boggs was not a coincidence.
 He had a reputation as a heavy beer drinker, complete with an urban legend that he somehow drank survived imbibing 60-100 beers during a cross country flight, depending on how far the teller wants to stretch the number.
 While this is almost certainly a tall tale, Boggs did have standing arrangements with air crews to supply him with full cases that he would gulp down in a single sitting.